cycle/docs/advanced/persist-repository.md

 By default ORM design, the Repository object used only for Select logic (read-only).
 Write operations are controlled via Transactions
 (entity -> transaction -> mapper -> command -> storage).

-However, it is possible to safely add `save` or `delete` method to our repositories to avoid usage of transaction in application code.
+However, it is possible to safely add `save` or `delete` method to our repositories to avoid usage of transaction in the application code.

 ## Use Repositories with Transaction
-We can create simple `store` method in Repository which will save current entity state and it's loaded relations or entity only.
+We can create a simple `store` method in Repository which will save current entity state and it's loaded relations or entity only.
-In order to do that we have to create transaction inside our object:
+In order to do that we have to create a transaction inside our object:

 ```php
 class UserPersistRepository extends Repository